CAG LIVE

 What are falsifiable predictions?

 A falsifiable prediction is a specific, testable statement that can be proven wrong.
-The Consortium locked 15 such predictions in February 2026 before perihelion — fragmentation odds, peak brightness, flare risk.
-After April 4 each prediction will be scored against observations.
+The Consortium locked 10 such predictions on April 10, 2026 — before perihelion — covering brightness, forward scattering, nucleus survival, tail length, solar activity, and outgassing composition.
+Each names its scoring source, scoring window, and null conditions.
+After perihelion each prediction will be scored against observations from official sources.
 If we were wrong, we say so.
-That is how science distinguishes itself from speculation.

 Who is the Consortium?